carlosdev33/Projeto-The-Chosen/README.md

 # Projeto - Trailer The Chosen

-Projeto baseado no Trailer da 5ª Temporada do The Chosen.
+Projeto de Site baseado no Trailer da 5ª Temporada de The Chosen.